machines-reading-maps/mapkurator-system/rumsey_output_v1_datacard.md

 Each file contains instances of text as it is found on a single, physical map sheet or a composite of sheets that has been artificially constructed for series maps that fit together to form one digital map of a larger area.

+Every text identified by mapKurator is saved as a json `Feature` that is a polygon with geospatial coordinates for its vertices and has the following properties: `text` (the mapKurator predicted transcription of the text within the polygon), `score` (the confidence score for the text detection), `postocr_label` (a prediction for a normalized version of `text` that is based on a post-processing step, details below), and `img_coordinates` (the pixel coordinates of the polygon).

-Within these files, an instance of the output has the following structure:
+An instance of the output therefore has the following structure:

 ```json
  {